 Audio Essay: Screen Time Addiction

-[Notification sounds (e.g. snapchat, text messages)]
+[Notification sounds (e.g. snapchat, text messages)] NOOOO

-86% of Americans check their email and social media constantly.1 And 89% of college students report phantom phone vibrations1.
+86% of Americans say check their email and social media constantly.1 Well, at least [give the amount of checking] And 89% of college students report phantom phone vibrations1.
 They’re imagining their phone is buzzing when it’s not buzzing at all.

-We are constantly on our phones, scrolling through our feed, checking our notifications.

 We spend nearly half of our waking lives looking at a screen.2 That’s 7 hours each day behind a screen.
-And that totals tjust about 8000 days of our lives.2
+And that totals just about 8000 days of our lives.2

-What is that doing to us?
-What is it doing to our brains?
+What is that doing to our brains?

-[Sound clip from “Crazy affects of screen time on your Brain]
+[Sound clip from “Crazy affects of screen time on your Brain] YES

-These are just some of the adverse effects that screen time has on our brains.
-But just how unhappy are screens making us?
+These are just some of the adverse brain effects of screen time.
+Are they maing unhappy are screens making us?

 [Sound clip from TED Talk: Why our screens make us less happy.
-Beginning around 3 min. mark]
+Beginning around 3 min. mark] YES

-Magazines have an end.
-Books have an end.
-TV shows have endings.
-And games eventually have an end.
-These were once our stopping cues, to move on and do something else.
+Magazines , Books , TV shows, even games have endings..
+These were once our stopping cues, time to move on and do something else.
 Smart phones have changed that.
-Social media allows us to endlessly scroll through feed.
-There is no definite end to that feed.
+Social media feeds give us just endless scrolling.
+There is no definite end.
 The same goes for subscription services like Netflix, Hulu, and Amazon.
-You don’t have to wait until next week for the next episode.
+Why wait until next week for the episode?
 You can watch endlessly.

 [Sound clip from “It’s not you.
-Phones are designed to be addicting (from end of clip)]
+Phones are designed to be addicting (from end of clip)] YES

-Clearly, we are addicted, because smart phone apps were designed to be that way.
-What is this endless feed of information doing to our attention spans?
-What is that doing to our ability to focus?
-To think?
+So, we know we're losing our stopping cues.
+And that, smart phone apps were designed to be addicting.
+What is this doing to our attention spans?

 [Sound clip from “Is The Internet Really Ruining Your Attention Span?”]
+YES

-It is clear we are addicted to our phones, to social media, to the screen.
-And it is making us unhappy.
-It is making us stressed.
-It is making us sicker.
+Our phones, our social media, the screen.
+They are making us unhappy.
+Making us stressed and sicker.
 And it’s weakening the power of our minds.
-But what steps can we take to use screens less?
-Is there hope?

-[Sound clip from “New series, Pay Attention, looks at how technology impacts our ability to focus”]

-And what about some practical steps to reduce our urge to check our phones, to calm our brains?

-[Sound clip again from the middle of “It’s not you.
-Phones are designed to be addicting (from beginning and middle of clip).]
+Perhaps it's even too late.
+Is there still hope?

-Our time behind screens has only ever increased.
-But we do not have to be forever trapped behind our screens.
-We have a choice: we will be trapped if we don’t change.
-The hole will only get deeper, and the hours spent behind a screen excessively longer.
-Or we can put them down, go outside and do something, anything, and experience the world.
-Screens will probably be around forever, but you won’t be.
-You’ve got about 27,000 days total, and do you really want 8000 of those days behind a screen?
+We can't completely pull away from our.
+But we do have a choice.
+We can put them down, go outside and do something, anything, and experience the world.
+Screens will probably be around forever, but you've got about 27,000 days total, and do you really want 8000 of those behind a screen?

 [Maybe sounds of notifications again – over taken by sounds of nature (water, trees rustling, birds)]